Hong Kong Travel Information

 Business culture in Hong Kong is quite conservative.
 Dress styles are formal and deference to senior members of companies is vital.
 Business suits are usually in dark colours.
 Avoid wearing bright ties, or blue or white coloured clothes, as these colours are associated with mourning.
 When greeting business associates, either shake hands or, if no handshake is offered, bowing is appropriate.
 Respect for personal space is important and physical contact should be avoided.
 Gifts are given during introductions, but never opened in front of the giver.
 Timepieces as gifts are inappropriate as they are associated with death.
 The business languages in Hong Kong are both Mandarin and English.
 Tone should always be even and measured and cultural sensitivity and etiquette are vital.

 The international access code for Hong Kong is +852.
-The outgoing code depends on what network is used: 001 for PCCW, 0080 for Hutchinson and 009 for New World.
+The outgoing code depends on what network is used.
 City codes within Hong Kong are not required.
-The local mobile phone operators use GSM networks and have roaming agreements with most international operators.
-Mobile phones can also be rented on arrival at the international airport.
-Internet cafes are widely available, and access is free at many coffee shops, shopping malls, MRT stations and public libraries in town.
+Prepaid Discover Hong Kong SIM cards are available at any 1010 centres, convenience stores and at Hong Kong International Arrival Hall.
+Internet cafes are widely available, and free wifi access is available at most coffee shops, shopping malls and hotels in town.

 Become our Hong Kong Travel Expert